TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.mime.rst

    Module: :mod:`email.mime.audio`

-   A subclass of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEAudio` class is used to create MIME message objects of major type :mimetype:`audio`. *_audiodata* is a string containing the raw audio data.
+   A subkundi of :class:`~email.mime.nonmultipart.MIMENonMultipart`, the :class:`MIMEAudio` kundi is used to create MIME message objects of major type :mimetype:`audio`. *_audiodata* is a string containing the raw audio data.
 If this data can be decoded by the standard Python module :mod:`sndhdr`, then the subtype will be automatically included in the :mailheader:`Content-Type` header.